wocsa/cyberjutsu/langs/fr_FR/techniques.md

 peekfd -8cnd $PID 0 1 2
 ```

-1. French Translation of 'ports'
+1. ports
-   1. French Translation of 'what port is doing what'
+   1. what port is doing what
 ```bash
 netstat -tulpn
 ```